What details do I need for an international money transfer?

 Top tips for sending or receiving an international money transfer

-Exchange rates vary from one transfer provider to the next, and even a minor variation in rates can make a big difference to the affordability of a transfer.
+- Check the exchange rate.
+Exchange rates vary across providers, and even a small variation in rates can make a big difference to the cost.
 Search for a provider that consistently offers competitive exchange rates.
+For example, Wise offers the mid-market exchange rate while other providers add a margin to the rate.

-Make sure that any transfer provider you choose is reputable and trustworthy before handing over any bank details or money.
+- Use a reputable brand.
+Make sure that any transfer provider you choose is reputable before handing over any bank details or money.
 The last thing you want to do is disclose your own or your recipient’s account information to a dodgy company.

 Follow up questions about your documentation